sjPlot/Relaunch64/README.md

 * tabs on OS X where a bit larger than planned - fixed
 * fixed bug with syntax-highlighting, which, in some specific cases, did not recognize all labels
 * fixed typo in help (user scripts)
+* fixed bug with "insert section" command on OS X

 Relaunch64 3.1.0 (current stable release)